Ranked in 1 Practice Areas

 The Legal 500 named David a leading commercial litigator, reporting that he is “highly regarded for his trial practice.”
 The Legal 500 also reports that David “displays particular strength in financial litigation, including major bankruptcy and securities cases.”

-David represents a wide variety of clients, including private equity, venture capital and hedge funds and their portfolio companies.
-David represents clients in disputes in a range of areas including fiduciary duties, corporate governance, control contests, corporate-entity “divorces”, crisis management, financial services and products, energy, life sciences, bankruptcy and insolvency, fraudulent transfer, and breach of indentures and other complex contracts.
-David is a veteran litigator in the New York federal and state courts, the Delaware Court of Chancery, and he has also handled many litigations in other U.S. jurisdictions as well as international arbitrations.
+David represents a wide variety of clients, including private equity, venture capital, and hedge funds and their portfolio companies.
+David represents clients in disputes in a range of areas including fiduciary duties, corporate governance, control contests, corporate-entity “divorces,” crisis management, financial services and products, energy, life sciences, bankruptcy and insolvency, fraudulent transfer, and breach of indentures and other complex contracts.
+David is a veteran litigator in New York federal and state courts and the Delaware Court of Chancery, and he has also handled many litigations in other U.S. jurisdictions as well as international arbitrations.

 Publications